 You’re welcome to book yourself in using my online booking calendar.
 Just let me know whether you’re coming to the clinic (Palmerston, Northern Australia) or if you’re prefer to work via phone or video consult.

-Consultations are charged at $150AU.
+Consultations are currently being charged at $100AU.